 We may earn money or products from the companies mentioned in this post.

 The holidays are one of my favorite times to visit Disneyland Resort.
-In 2021 the Holidays kick-off just after Veterans Day, but I do expect plenty of holiday decorations will be up by the holiday for those wanting to visit the park.
+In 2022 the Holidays kick off on Veterans Day, but I do expect plenty of holiday decorations will be up the week leading up to the holiday for those in the parks.

 There is so much happening during Christmas and the holidays at Disneyland, that many guests feel overwhelmed trying to get all the information.

 That is why I am going to break it down for you right here to help make sure you have everything you need to know to have the merriest vacation possible.

 When are the holidays celebrated at Disneyland in 2022?

 Officially the Holidays at Disneyland are celebrated November 11, 2021 – January 8, 2022.

 Many members of the Disneyland with Kids Facebook group ask how quickly the decorations go up.
 A popular answer is that as soon as the last guest leaves on October 31st, the decorations get switched over.
 Truth is though, there have been many years that you will see decorations sneaking up around the land in October.

 And while many decorations will be up before then, you may have a few Disneyland Christmas decorations that are still not up until mid-November.